lanl-ansi/WaterModels.jl/docs/src/quickguide.md

 # Quick Start Guide
-The following guide walks through the solution of a water network design (`des`) problem using two mixed-integer linear programming formulations (LA and LRD) of the problem specification.
+The following guide walks through the solution of a water network design (`des`) problem using two mixed-integer linear programming formulations (PWLRD and LRD) of the problem specification.
 This is to enable solution using the readily-available open-source mixed-integer linear programming solver [Cbc](https://github.com/JuliaOpt/Cbc.jl).
 Other formulations rely on the availability of mixed-integer nonlinear programming solvers that support [user-defined nonlinear functions in JuMP](http://www.juliaopt.org/JuMP.jl/dev/nlp/#User-defined-Functions-1).
 However, these solvers (e.g., [Juniper](https://github.com/lanl-ansi/Juniper.jl), [KNITRO](https://github.com/JuliaOpt/KNITRO.jl)) either require additional effort to register user-defined functions or are proprietary and require a commercial license.